brianjriddle/astrix-wiki/Configuring-Astrix.md

 5. Default values

 ### System Properties
 Astrix allows overriding/defining any setting using system properties.
-For instance you can define what service registry to use as follows from the command line:
+For instance you can define what service registry to use from the command line:

 ```bash
 > java -jar my-service.jar -DAstrixServiceRegistry.serviceUri=gs-remoting:jini://*/*/service-registry-space?groups=my-group